The Nightmare Before Christmas: Filming

 Selick and his team of animators began production in July 1991 in San Francisco, California, with a crew of over 120 workers, utilizing 20 sound stages for filming.
 Joe Ranft was hired from Disney as a storyboard supervisor, while Eric Leighton was hired to supervise animation.
 At the peak of production, 20 individual stages were simultaneously being used for filming.
 In total, there were 109,440 frames taken for the film.
 The work of Ray Harryhausen, Ladislas Starevich, Edward Gorey, Étienne Delessert, Gahan Wilson, Charles Addams, Jan Lenica, Francis Bacon, and Wassily Kandinsky influenced the filmmakers.
 Selick described the production design as akin to a pop-up book.
 In addition, Selick stated, "When we reach Halloween Town, it's entirely German Expressionism.
 When Jack enters Christmas Town, it's an outrageous Dr. Seuss-esque setpiece.
 Finally, when Jack is delivering presents in the 'Real World', everything is plain, simple and perfectly aligned."
 Vincent Price, Don Ameche, and James Earl Jones were considered to provide the narration for the film's prologue; however, all proved difficult to cast, and the producers instead hired local voice artist Ed Ivory.
 Patrick Stewart provided the prologue narration for the film's soundtrack.

-On the direction of the film, Selick reflected, "It's as though he [Burton] laid the egg, and I sat on it and hatched it.
+On the direction of the film, Selick reflected, "It's as though [Burton] laid the egg, and I sat on it and hatched it.
 He wasn't involved in a hands-on way, but his hand is in it.
 It was my job to make it look like 'a Tim Burton film', which is not so different from my own films."
 When asked about Burton's involvement, Selick claimed, "I don't want to take away from Tim, but he was not in San Francisco when we made it.
 He came up five times over two years, and spent no more than eight or ten days in total."
-Walt Disney Feature Animation contributed with some second-layering traditional animation.
-Burton found production somewhat difficult, because he was simultaneously filming Batman Returns and pre-production of Ed Wood.
+Walt Disney Feature Animation contributed with digital effects and some second-layering traditional animation.
+Burton found production somewhat difficult, because he was simultaneously filming Batman Returns and in pre-production for Ed Wood.

 The filmmakers constructed 227 puppets to represent the characters in the movie, with Jack Skellington having "around four hundred heads", allowing the expression of every possible emotion.
 Sally's mouth movements "were animated through the replacement method.
-During the animation process, […] only Sally's face 'mask' was removed in order to preserve the order of her long, red hair.
+During the animation process, [...] only Sally's face 'mask' was removed in order to preserve the order of her long, red hair.
 Sally had ten types of faces, each made with a series of eleven expressions (e.g. eyes open and closed, and various facial poses) and synchronized mouth movements."
 The stop-motion figurine of Jack was reused in James and the Giant Peach (also directed by Selick) as Captain Jack.